Deltares/dfm_tools/README.md

 	- how to automate this process? (buildserver including testing?)
 	- also add changelog besides commit comments?
 - update license with Deltares terms
-- write documentation as comments and generate automatically?
-- paths to project folders in test scripts are ok?
 - style guide: https://www.python.org/dev/peps/pep-0008/
 - contributing environment method: environment.yml or requirements_dev.txt?